willthames/heroku-buildpack-ruby-octopress/README.md

-Heroku buildpack: Ruby
+Heroku buildpack: Octopress (Jekyll + Ruby)
 ======================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Ruby, Rack, and Rails apps.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Octopress, Ruby, Rack, and Rails apps.
 It uses [Bundler](http://gembundler.com) for dependency management.

+See [my blog post](http://jasongarber.com/blog/2012/01/10/deploying-octopress-to-heroku-with-a-custom-buildpack/) for information on how to configure Octopress for use with Heroku.

 Usage
 -----